toralf/tinderbox/README.md

     whatsup.sh -otlp

 ### report findings
-New findings are send via email to the user specified in the variable of each *mailto*.
+New findings are send via email to the user specified in the variable *mailto*.
-Bugs can be filed using *bgo.sh* - the comand line is part of the email.
+Bugs can be filed using *bgo.sh* - a comand line ready for copy+paste is in the email.

 ### manually bug hunting within an image
 1. stop image if it is running
 2. chroot into it
 3. inspect/adapt files in */etc/portage/packages.*
-4. do your work, use */usr/local/portage* to test changed ebuilds and not*/usr/portage* b/c the later is shared among all images by the host
+4. do your work in */usr/local/portage* to test new/changed ebuilds (do not edit files in */usr/portage*, that is sbind-mountedi from the host)
 5. exit from chroot
-6. revert step 1

-### unattended test of a package/s
+### unattended test of package/s
 Append package/s to the package list in the following way:

     cat <<<EOF >> ~/run/[image]/tmp/packages
-    STOP this text is displayed as the subject of an info email package1
+    INFO this text is the subject of an info email (body is empty) package1
     ...
     %action1